emojicode/emojicode.github.io/src/reference/errors.md

 </pre>

 The expression must evaluate to an instance of the error enumeration.
 The example below shows a class, which stands for a microphone.
-It hash a method called 🎬 that in some cases might fail, in which an error is returned:
+It has a method called 🎬 that might fail in some cases, in which an error is returned:

 ```
 🦃 ⛰ 🍇